-As we go along the tour, Ate Neri also pointed out a number of trees (e.g., curry), herbs (e.g., tarragon, spearmint) and forage crops (power plants for animals) that they grow.
+As we went along the tour, Ate Neri also pointed out a number of trees (e.g., curry), herbs (e.g., tarragon, spearmint) and forage crops (power plants for animals).
 Costales Nature Farm practices zero-waste management, so everything that grows in this farm is used in some way.

-Here’s another favorite part of our stay in Costales Nature Farms.
-Basically, we tried the ff: fishing, salad making and tea making.
+Here’s another favorite part of our stay in Costales Nature Farms: lettuce picking, salad making and tea making!

 For the salad making, we get to pick the ingredients.
 Ate Neri showed us how to cut off the lettuce from the ground.
 We got iced lettuce, romaine lettuce and frillice lettuce.
 Lettuce picking is honestly so fun.
 We also picked flowers — blue ternate, cosmos and kamantigue.